spacetelescope/pandokia/doc/source/helper_exml.rst

         # The old regtest runner loads the IRAF tasks for tables,
         # stsdas, images, and fitsio.
 Load as many of the IRAF tasks
         # as you need.
+        #
+        # Skip this section if your test does not require pyraf/iraf.
         import pyraf        # not all tests need or want pyraf from pyraf.iraf import tables
         from pyraf.iraf import stsdas